CISA Launches the Infrastructure Dependency Primer to Strengthen Community Resilience

 - What resources are there to help me reduce dependency risks and enhance the resilience of my community?

-The IDP is organized into three main sections, which provide basic instruction on important topics:
+The IDP is organized into three modules, which provide basic instruction on important topics:

 - PLAN: Resilience, the role of infrastructure stakeholders in planning processes, and methods for incorporating dependencies into planning